 By listening closely, and observing how the mouth moves, you can greatly improve your pronunciation.

 You can take it a step further by shadowing.
 Shadowing is a learning technique that relies on ear training and mimicry.
 You listen to the speaker and repeat what they said, either at the same time or immediately afterward.
 It helps you to not only remember the vocabulary and sentence structure, but also the pronunciation.
-Plus, it helps you get over your anxiety of speaking!
+Plus, it helps you get over your anxiety about speaking!
 The more you shadow and follow along, the better you will be able to copy the native speaker’s rhythm and tones.

 Tactic #3: Learn the IPA (International Phonetic Alphabet)

 The International Phonetic Alphabet (IPA) is an excellent learning tool for pronunciation.
-Although a given letter can vary in sound across languages and dialects, the IPA standardises these sounds by giving each one its own unique letter or symbol.
+Although a given letter can vary in sound across languages and dialects, the IPA standardizes these sounds by giving each one its own unique letter or symbol.
 It breaks them down in a nuanced way so you learn every small difference.
 By learning IPA, you can really improve your pronunciation.

 When you read a word written in IPA, you read how the word should sound in its original language.
 It’s uninfluenced by your native language or writing system.
 Thus, you learn how to pronounce it right the first time.
 You’ll catch even subtle differences that distinguish learners from native speakers.